Mugeha/mortgagecalculator/README.md

 Experience the Mortgage Calculator in action:
 👉 [View Live on Render](https://mortgagecalculator-kv35.onrender.com/)

+## 🎥 Live Walkthrough (Loom Video)
+Prefer watching over reading?
+Here’s a quick walkthrough of how the mortgage calculator works, recorded via Loom:
+👉 [Watch the Loom demo]

+(Replace the link above with your actual Loom video link when ready)

 ## 🛠️ Technologies Used
 - **React** (useState, useEffect)
 - **JavaScript (ES6+)**